Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Scheduler/readme.txt

   *
   * @subsection SystemMgmt_cMgmt Periodic Activities for Local Identities and the ISO Monitor List
   * All dead node entires are erased from the monitor lists, if they didn't send their alive message for more than three seconds.
-  * The ISO monitor IsoAgLib::iISOMonitor_c can optionally erase all nodes from the monitor list, which
+  * The ISO monitor IsoAgLib::iIsoMonitor_c can optionally erase all nodes from the monitor list, which
   * didn't answer the last "request for claimed adress" call within the standard time interval.
   *
   * @subsection Base_c Periodic Send of Base Data